Snake Repellents for Sun and Shade - Battery Powered 4-PACK

 Don't wait to see a snake!®

-Use Snake Deterrents to create an avoidance zone
+Use Snake Deterrents to create avoidance zones

 - Scientists have evidence that snakes can detect the direction of vibration!